Refer to the following "Product Maintenance" tips to keep your Nightjar Sauna and Cold Plunge looking and functioning at peak performance.

 Bench Aging

-Cold Plunge Care
+Nightjar Cold Plunge Care

-Keep the tub free of debris
+Keep the Tub Free of Debris

 - Shower off before using the plunge, this helps keep the plunge filter clean.